 Date and numeric merge fields are formatted based on the locale in the customer's communication profile.

-- Create and upload a translation profile file for the languages you want to translate your invoice PDFs into.
+- Create and upload a translation profile file for the languages you want to translate your billing document PDF files into.

-- Edit and generate invoice PDF documents.
-You do not need to make any additional change to invoice templates for translation.
+- Edit and generate invoice PDF files or memo PDF files.
+You do not need to make any additional change to billion document templates for translation.

-- In Zuora, Click your username at the top right and navigate to Billing > Manage Billing Document Configuration.
+- Click your username at the top right and navigate to Billing > Manage Billing Document Configuration.

-- Click edit in the Translation Profile section.
+- In the Translation Profile area, click edit.